k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/08_graphit_examples.md

 <img src="images/grShowEmptyResp.png"></img>

 #### grShowNull.graphit
-The **showNull** flag has been set to False and applied to the CRM_DB node.
+The **showNull** flag has been set to *false* and applied to the CRM_DB node.
 The response does not display the LAST_NAM field in the CRM_DB node as it has Null values that are ignored and are not shown in the section of the response referring to the CRM_DB.
 The flag is not applied to the BILLING_DB node, and therefore Null values are displayed.<br></br>
 <img src="images/25_graphit_examples_tags.PNG"></img>

 Output: